 In conclusion, dogs lick their wounds for several reasons: to help soothe the pain and discomfort of the injury, to clean away debris and bacteria, to alleviate itching during the healing process, and because they feel a draw to lick the wounds of humans they consider to be part of their pack.
 However, letting your dog lick its wound is not recommended because it can cause more harm than good.

 You can use a collar or alternative methods such as distraction techniques, positive reinforcement, wound dressing, or natural remedies to prevent wound licking.
-The best way for your dog will depend on several factors, such as the type and location of the wound, your dog’s personality and temperament, and your veterinarian’s advice.
+The best method for your dog will depend on several factors, such as the type and location of the wound, your dog’s personality and temperament, and your veterinarian’s advice.

 You should consult your veterinarian before using any method to stop your dog from licking its wound.
 Your veterinarian can examine your dog’s wound and recommend the best treatment and care for it.
 Your veterinarian can also prescribe antibiotics or painkillers and monitor your dog’s healing progress.